-- For options 1 & 2, the existing water distribution system water risers (cold/hot & HW return) serving the bathroom groups on each floor for each tower will remain. - For options 1 & 2, the existing hot water storage tank(s) will remain, the existing plate & frame heat exchanger system will remain. - For options 1 & 2, the existing water softeners will remain. - For option 1 10th floor renovations, the proposed renovations are within the same footprint as the existing toilet rooms.
+- For options 1 & 2, the existing water distribution system water risers (cold/hot & HW return) serving the bathroom groups on each floor for each tower will remain. - The existing hot water storage tank(s) will remain, the existing plate & frame heat exchanger system will remain. - The existing water softeners will remain. - For option 1 10th floor renovations, the proposed bathroom renovations are within the same footprint as the existing toilet rooms.
 The existing cold/hot water piping for the 10th floor bathrooms will be adapted for the new bathroom layout and kitchen sink renovations.
-Piping work to be estimated for fixture rough-in only, existing risers to remain. - For option 2 connector link infill for floors 2 thru 10, provide new 2-1/2" cold water, 1-1/2" hot water and /4" HW return risers from basement to 10th floor with new isolation valves connecting to existing cold, hot and hot water return system piping in basement mechanical room.
-Approximately 150 If of insulated piping for each supply and return.
+Piping work to be estimated for fixture rough-in only, existing risers to remain. - For option 2 connector link infill for floors 2 thru 10, provide new 2-1/2" cold water, 1-1/2" hot water and 3⁄4" HW return risers from basement to 10th floor with new isolation valves connecting to existing cold, hot and hot water return system piping in basement mechanical room.
+Approximately 150 lf of insulated piping for each supply and return.
 A separate HW return pump will be provided back to the existing storage tank.
-Hot & cold-water fixture rough-in would be added to the overall riser piping.
+Hot & cold water fixture rough-in would be added to the overall riser piping.

-- 4.6.4 Plumbing Fixtures - For Option 1 & 2 New fixtures will be wall hung flush valve type toilets and counter type lavatories with manual faucets.
+4.6.4 Plumbing Fixtures

+- For option 1 & 2 New water efficient plumbing fixtures will be wall hung flush valve type toilets and counter type lavatories with manual faucets.
 ADA compliant fixtures will be provided. - Option 1 Kitchen sinks will be ADA compliant without sprayers, single lever faucets.
+There will be 6 kitchens on the 10th floor. - All showers are tile showers, new showers will be tile constructed. - 10th floor renovations will provide 6 ADA bathrooms with single shower, water closet, and lavatory.
+There will be two half bathrooms consisting of a water closet and lavatory only.